James Ford (musician)

-James Ellis Ford (born 11 December 1978) is an English record producer and songwriter, known for being a member of Simian Mobile Disco and the Last Shadow Puppets as well as his production work with Arctic Monkeys, Blur, Depeche Mode, Foals, Florence and the Machine, Haim, Gorillaz, Klaxons, The Last Dinner Party, Jessie Ware, Kylie Minogue, Declan McKenna, the Pet Shop Boys, Pulp and Geese.
+James Ellis Ford (born 11 December 1978) is an English record producer and songwriter, known for being a member of Simian Mobile Disco and the Last Shadow Puppets as well as his production work with Arctic Monkeys, Blur, Declan McKenna, Depeche Mode, Foals, Fontaines D.C., Florence and the Machine, Geese, Gorillaz, Haim, Jessie Ware, Kylie Minogue, Klaxons, The Last Dinner Party, the Pet Shop Boys and Pulp.

 In 2023 he released a solo album The Hum on Warp Records.
+Ford's second solo album, Lost In Another World, was released in August 2026 and was written and recorded while Ford battled acute myeloid leukemia.

 Biography

 James Ellis Ford was born on 11 December 1978 in Staffordshire.
 Ford went to Manchester University, along with other members of Simian.
+He studied biology and graduated with a lower second-class honours degree in 2002.

 Ford was a founding member of the group Simian and later a member the spin-off duo Simian Mobile Disco.

 He produced the Klaxons album Myths of the Near Future in 2007 which won the Mercury Prize.
 Also that year, he produced the Arctic Monkeys second album.
 He has done at least part of the production on each of the band's subsequent albums.

 In 2008, he formed the Last Shadow Puppets with Miles Kane and Alex Turner, as both drummer and producer.
 Their debut album, The Age of the Understatement, earned the group a Mercury Prize nomination and also charted at No. 1 in the UK.
 Their second album, Everything You've Come to Expect, was released in 2016.
 Ford once again produced, also playing drums, percussion and keys.
 The record earned the group their second UK No. 1.

-Ford produced and played keys on Arctic Monkeys' fifth album, AM, released in 2013.
+Ford produced and played keys and tambourine on Arctic Monkeys' fifth album, AM, released in 2013.

 Ford has produced Depeche Mode's 14th studio album Spirit released on 17 March 2017 as well as their 15th studio album Memento Mori, which was released on 24 March 2023.
 He also produced the fourth studio album of the UK band Everything Everything under the title A Fever Dream, released on 18 August 2017.

 In 2018, Ford co-produced the Arctic Monkeys' sixth studio album Tranquility Base Hotel & Casino, as well as Gorillaz' sixth studio album The Now Now.

 On 14 March 2023, it was announced he would be producing Pet Shop Boys' new album.
 He also produced the Last Dinner Party's first single "Nothing Matters", which was released in April 2023.
 He also co-produced Fat Dog’s debut single “King of the Slugs” with the band’s lead singer Joe Love, which was released on 21 August 2023.
 James Ford also produced Blur's ninth studio album, The Ballad of Darren, released in July 2023.

 In 2024 Ford produced The Last Dinner Party's debut album Prelude to Ecstasy and Fontaines D.C.'s fourth studio album Romance.

 In 2025 Ford produced Black Country, New Road’s third studio album Forever Howlong.